jharville/Resonate/README.md

 # Resonate
-A music player/file host with Redux and Backened (Firebase).
+A music player/file host with Redux and Backend (Firebase).
 THIS IS A WIP.